monsonite/Byter/README.md

 ![image](https://github.com/user-attachments/assets/7ae05fcd-408e-4dde-8564-f4c87e9429eb)

 Here is a very specific use case, the ALU output multiplexer.
+Only the right hand of the IC is being used, the left hand side is available as another multiplexer.

-Here we choose between using the ALU_SUM term or the ALU_CARRY term to provide our output function Fout.
+We choose between using the ALU_SUM term or the ALU_CARRY term to provide our output function Fout.

 Instruction control signals I0 and I1 are used to "steer" this logic selection.

 If I0 is high we select the ALU_SUM, if I1 is high we select the ALU_CARRY.
 If they are both low, both tristate buffers are off and a logic low is provided by the pull-down resistor.
 If both I0 and I1 are high, thhe two diodes OR the outputs together providing a logical OR of the ALU operands.

+If we need more than two independent multiplexers, we can combine a 125 and a 126 to make a 4 independent, 2 input multiplexers in a compact 2 chip solution.

+Instruction Decoding, Subtraction and Carry Suppress Logic.